muhiddinjv/udacity/d-build-tools/lessons/d-final/README.md

 ## A real life example
 Just as a bit of extra for how knowing all of this about production builds can be useful, take this example.
 Imagine you just took on a new client, and want to give them a report of their current site before starting on any development work (that is a great thing to do for all your clients, by the way).
 Minimizing assets can be an easy win.
 You might be able to bump a client's page speed considerably, just by minimizing their stylesheets, if they aren't being minimized already.
 You can also check if styles are being loaded that are never used on the page.

+## (SW) Service Workers
+A service worker is a js file that keeps a cached copy of your DOM. what the service workers actually do is create a cached version of your website that they can supply if the server can’t be reached.
+But we don’t want that caching around our dev site, so we won’t add this to our dev config at all.

+### SW Benefits
+- allow websites to use push notifications like phones
+- allow websites to have icons like phone apps
+- allow websites to offer offline interactions like phones